Skip menu

 turin christmas markets

-During the Christmas season Turin hosts many Christmas markets and events such as the Artist's Lights (Luci d’artista), an event that returns to illuminate the streets and squares of the Piedmontese capital this year for its twenty-fifth edition.
+At Christmas, Turin hosts many Christmas markets and events such as Luci d'artista, an annual event that lights up the streets and squares of the Piedmontese capital, this year in its 26th edition, from 27 October 2023 to 14 January 2024.

-Beneath the large Christmas tree in Piazza Castello, from the end of November, you can find many wooden chalets set up with Italian handicrafts and foreign specialties.
+Under the shadow of the big Christmas tree in Piazza Castello, from the end of November, you can find many wooden chalets arranged with Italian handicrafts and foreign specialities.

 Asti Christmas markets